Chapter Five

 “That’s convenient.
 Mr. Lo thought maybe some friends of mine could rent this place after you move.”

 Paul and Barbara moved into the ground floor apartment the following week.
 The house was three stories tall.
 At the end of the basement hallway, going left a stairway climbed to the next floor.
-A short time later some young men moved into the top two floors, friends of Lani and her girl friends around the corner.
+A short time later some young men moved into the top two floors, friends of Lani and her girl friends who had moved around the corner.

-Around the corner on clement Street there was a laundromat and a small coffee shop, the Bebop Shop, where high school kids gathered every afternoon and played the juke box.
+On the corner of 32nd and Clement Street there was a small coffee shop that they dubbed the Bebop Shop, where high school kids gathered every afternoon and played the juke box.
 A gentleman, perhaps in his sixties, walked the neighborhood.
 Within a five block area, at any time of day, the man could be found somewhere.
-One afternoon I bought a cup of coffee and looked around for a seat.
-The walking man was seated alone at a table.

 “You make any money on that deal?”

-Everything I touched turned to gold.”
+“Everything I touched turned to gold.”
 He paused.
 “But other people were doing the same and I didn’t like that.
 I wanted it all.”

 “All?”